human9/rg353v_linux/README.md

 ## Issues

+- The WIFI/BT (RTL8821CS) works as of the current commit, but..
+    - There may be some issues, specifically with changing power states?
+It seems very stable if I add rtw88_core.disable_lps_deep=1 to kernel parameters.
-- The WIFI/BT (RTL8821CS) works, but only after an rmmod rtw88_8821cs and modprobe rtw88_8821cs
+    - If there are issues as before rmmod rtw88_8821cs and modprobe rtw88_8821csshould fix it temporarily.
-    - At commit 216f0e622cd25, it works, for a short while.
-- Software poweroff/reset bug: if system is on for longer than 60secs it will hang on boot.
-Very consistent.
+- Software poweroff/reset bug: This is actually due to incorrect firmware loading.
-- Left joystick seems inverted
-- I did have rumble working but now it doesn't.
-Check older commits.
+    - uboot on the internal eMMC is always loaded if present, so to boot from SD currently without bugs at time of writing you have to zero out the eMMC.
+- Rumble is working with the current devmerge script, although I need to submit some questions / patches upstream about apparent bugs..

+# TODO

+- Provide build scripts for my rootfs.
+It's just an archlinux arm rootfs, but buildroot will also work.
+- Cleanup.

 # Dependencies

 rsync

+todo: what else?